bzminer/bzminer/README.md

   -t INT                      Thrashing.
 0 = off (default), 1 = on.
 Turns stales to valid solutions at cost of high CPU usage. less stales
   -s INT                      Stales are ok.
 1 = OK, 0 = Not ok. default 0.
 If OK, spend more time mining, get more valid shares. more stales
   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
-Higher value means longer time between cooldown periods. default is 10
+Higher value means longer time between cooldown periods. default is 0
+  --nc INT                    Do not save to the config file (but still read from it).
   --cpu_validate INT          Validate solutions on cpu before sending to pool.
   --test INT                  Test mine.
 Useful for setting up overclocks.
   --http_enabled INT          Enable or disable HTTP API.
 0 = disabled, 1 = enabled Default is enabled.